CupNoodles27/DRG-Tips-and-Tricks/README.md

 <details>
 <summary>Click to expand</summary>

 * The most useful scout trick is powerattacking a wall while grappling towards it and landing in the resulting hole.
-This takes a lot of practice, but when mastered, makes you much less dependent on platforms.
+Aim slightly downward when you do the powerattack.
+This takes some of practice, but when mastered it will make you much less dependent on platforms.
+Walls that are curved towards you may be harder or impossible to do this trick with.

 * If you're having trouble making a ledge to stand in - maybe the wall is curved inward - grapple to the wall and call the MULE while holding your grapple.
 Wait until it stops under you to let go of the grapple.